kevinsteves/pan-python/doc/pan.xapi.rst

   Serial number used for Panorama to device redirection.
-  This sets the **target** argument to the serial number specified in device configuration, commit configuration, key generation, dynamic object update and operational command API requests.
+  This sets the **target** argument to the serial number specified in device configuration, commit configuration, key generation, dynamic object update, report and operational command API requests.

   When an API request is made on Panorama and the serial number is specified, Panorama will redirect the request to the managed device